najiebhaswell/vppcfg/README.md

 ## Building

 This program expects Python3 and PIP to be installed.
-It's known to work on Debian Bullseye and Ubuntu Focal/Jammy.
+It's known to work on Debian Bookworm ARM64.

 ```
 ## Install python build dependencies